Rectal prolapse

 How long does it take to recover from rectal prolapse surgery?

 It’s possible you may have another rectal prolapse after you’ve had surgery.
-This happens to around one in five people who have surgery for a rectal prolapse.
+This happens to around 1 in 5 people who have rectal prolapse surgery.
+If you have surgery yet still have discomfort, visit your GP to ask for help.

 Complications of rectal prolapse

-If a rectal prolapse isn’t treated, it can go on to cause complications.
+If you don’t get treatment for a rectal prolapse, it can go on to cause complications.
 These may include the following.

-- Ulcers forming on the lining (mucosa) of your prolapsed rectum, which might bleed and make your skin sore.
+- Ulcers may form on the lining (mucosa) of your prolapsed rectum, which might bleed and make your skin sore.

 - Incarceration and strangulation of the prolapse.
-This is when the prolapse gets trapped and its blood supply gets cut off.
+This is when the prolapse gets trapped and its blood supply is cut off.
 This is very unusual, but if it happens, you may no longer be able to push your prolapse back in.
-You must seek medical advice straightaway if this happens because you’ll need surgery.
+Seek medical advice straightaway if this happens because you’ll need surgery.

 Looking for prompt access to quality care?